 When referring to an air conditioner’s size, we are not talking about its physical dimensions.
 Instead, we are referring to its cooling capacity.
 In this article, I will give you a quick method to help you find the proper aircon capacity for your room size.

 How an aircon’s capacity is measured

 An air conditioner’s cooling capacity is measured in either kilojoules/hour (kJ/hr) or British Thermal Units (BTU).
 This is used to measure the amount of heat your aircon can remove from the air per hour of use.
-In the Philippines, we mostly use kJ/hr so you should use this for your calculations.
+In the Philippines, we mostly use kJ/hr when referring to an aircon’s cooling capacity so you should use this in your calculations.

 Aircon capacity to room size guide

 An air conditioner’s recommended floor area is measured in square meters (sqm or m2).
 If you have your house’s floor plan, this will be easy.
 Otherwise, grab a tape measure and measure the room’s length and width and multiply both numbers to get the room’s size in square meters.

 To get a rough calculation, multiply your room size by 500.
 So if your room is 10 sqm. in size, you need an aircon with 5,000 kJ/hr of cooling capacity – which most 0.5 HP window type air conditioners have.

 Below is a cheat sheet of the base capacity per room size.
 To get a more accurate calculation, there are other factors that you need to account for, which we will discuss in the next section.

 |10 - 15 sqm.||5,000 - 7,500||0.75 HP|